Gonlo2/mhconfig/README.md

 //   (overrides is empty or overrides is a subset of A)
 //   and (flavors is empty or flavors is a subset of B)
 //   and (document is empty or document == C)
-//   and (template is empty or template == D)
 // where
 //   A is a override got/watched
 //   B is a flavor got/watched
 //   C is a document got/watched
-//   D is a template got/watched
 message TraceRequest {
   // the root path of the namespace where trace the configuration. string root_path = 1;
-  // the list of overrides to trace, if some document/template with one of them
+  // the list of overrides to trace, if some document with one of them
   // is asked it will be returned repeated string overrides = 2;
   // the list of flavors to trace, if some document with one of them